Skip to content

 The exact tokens used on this section.

-We paint on three surfaces.
-Cream paper is the default, the one we use everywhere.
-Stone-900 is the rare inversion.
+We paint on four surfaces.
+White paper is the default, the one we use everywhere.
+Gold-50 is the highlight, stone-900 the rare inversion.
 And sometimes a real wedding photo carries the section itself — the brand still signs it through type, overlay and accent.

 Image Surface